paula-delrio-arteaga/Facademy-2/README.md

   -We decided to laser cut an acrylic lid for the electronic box the have electronics visible.

-  -Marina prepared the file in rhino and inserted the GROW LAB text for it to be engraved.
+  -We prepared the file in rhino and inserted the GROW LAB text for it to be engraved.
 Once it was done we opened the file in the computer, calibrated the laser cutter with the tool.
 Chose our material and moved the laser to where we wanted it to start cutting.
 After this then we put the parameters for acrylic and the type of cut and we sent the job.

  ![acryliccut](/Images/pbr25.jpg)